M66B/FairEmail/FAQ.md

 Note that recent Android versions allow overriding DND (Do Not Disturb) per notification channel and per app, which could be used to (not) silence specific (business) notifications.
 Please [see here](https://support.google.com/android/answer/9069335) for more information.

+Since version 1.2150 it is possible to create [rules](#faq71) to silence specific new message notifications.

 For more complex schemes you could set one or more accounts to manual synchronization and send this command to FairEmail to check for new messages: